Synaptics

-Synaptics is a publicly owned San Jose, California-based developer of human interface (HMI) hardware and software, including touchpads for computer laptops; touch, display driver, and fingerprint biometrics technology for smartphones; and touch, video and far-field voice technology for smart home devices and automotives.
+Synaptics, Inc. is an American neural network technologies and computer-to-human interface devices development company based in San Jose, California.
+It develops touchpads and fingerprint biometrics technology for computer laptops; touch, display driver, and fingerprint biometrics technology for smartphones; and touch, video and far-field voice, low-power AI processors, and wireless technology for smart home devices, wearables, and automobiles.
 Synaptics sells its products to original equipment manufacturers (OEMs) and display manufacturers.

-Synaptics invented the computer touchpad, the click wheel on the classic iPod, Android phones' touch sensors, touch and display driver integrated chips (TDDI), and fingerprint sensors.
+Synaptics invented a prolific design for a computer touchpad, the click wheel on the classic iPod, Android phones' touch sensors, touch and display driver integrated chips (TDDI), and fingerprint sensors.
+Its technology is used in devices such as PCs, wearables, drones, gaming systems, media systems, cars, industrial security and monitoring equipment, and virtual reality headsets.

 History

-19861998
+19861998: Initial years

 Federico Faggin and Carver Mead founded Synaptics in 1986.
-They used their research on neural networks and transistors on chips to build pattern recognition products.
+They used their research on neural networks and transistors on chips to build pattern recognition products such as the "Silicon Retina", a circuit board emulating the human retina's visual processing.
 In 1991, Synaptics patented a refined "winner take all" circuit for teaching neural networks how to recognize patterns and images.
 The circuit uses basic physics principles in order to select the strongest signal from the different processors.

 In 1992, the company used the pattern recognition techniques it developed to build the world's first touchpad for laptop computers that allowed users to control the cursor and click with no additional mechanical buttons.
 The pad was a replacement for trackballs and mice used at the time.
 By 1994, Twinhead and Epson America had adopted Synaptics' touchpad for their computers (Epson with the ActionNote), followed by Apple in 1995 and later by other computer manufacturers, including Compaq and Dell.